Skip to main contentAccessibility Statement

 • local colleges

-Preparing for the future is really important for all of us.
+Preparing for the future is important for all of us.
 As children grow up, there are new opportunities and things to think about and prepare for.

 When children are young, decisions are made for them, but as they get older, they begin to make more decisions for themselves.
 This can be a difficult time for parents and carers, particularly parents and carers of children and young people with special educational needs and disabilities (SEND).